-The College of Agriculture Food & Rural Enterprise (CAFRE) together with the Irish Grouse Conservation Trust (IGCT) and supported by the British Association for Shooting and Conservation (BASC) is currently recruiting for the 2016/17 Gamekeeping course.
+The College of Agriculture Food & Rural Enterprise (CAFRE) together with the Irish Grouse Conservation Trust (IGCT) and supported by the British Association for Shooting and Conservation (BASC) is currently seeking expressions of interest for recruiting for the 2021/22 Introduction to Gamekeeping course.
 This practical course formally titled “Principles of Live Quarry Shooting” is accredited by City & Guilds.